dgraeber/seed-farmer/docs_v2/docs/reference/cli-commands.md

 ### metadata paramvalue

-Get the parameter value based on the suffix.
-This command can only be run from a deployspec.yaml.
+Get the parameter value based on the suffix. **This command can only be run within the deployspec execution context** (CodeBuild or local Docker container during module deployment).

 ```bash
 seedfarmer metadata paramvalue \